Milorad Ulemek: Serb Volunteer Guard

 He joined the Serb Volunteer Guard in 1992 under the control of Serbian warlord Arkan.
 Ulemek became one of Arkan's closest friends and a commander of the unit.
 He commanded the "Super Tigrovi" (Super Tigers) special unit that operated in eastern Slavonia.
 The unit was disbanded in April 1996, and all of its members were ordered to join the Yugoslav Army.

 Special Operations Unit

 In 1996, following the dissolution of the Serb Volunteer Guard, on the request by head of the State Security Directorate Jovica Stanišić, Ulemek joined the re-structured Special Operations Unit.
 The unit was famously known as the "Red Berets" for their apparel.
 In 1999, Ulemek became the leader of the "Red Berets", and became the official commander of "JSO SDB Serbia" in April 2001.

-The Red Berets were used during Milošević's rule for special operations in Croatia, Bosnia and Herzegovina and Kosovo, as well as for the elimination of Milošević's political opponents.
+The Red Berets were used during Milošević's rule for special operations.
 In April 2001, he resigned after pressure from the political leadership.
 On 12 March 2003, right after the assassination of Serbian Prime Minister Zoran Đinđić, a country-wide manhunt, named Operation Sabre, was initiated.
 Twelve days later on 25 March, the unit was disbanded along with 11,000+ people being detained.